-Foot Locker leads the pack in the race to capture the biggest share of the global athletic footwear market.
-The company is a leading retailer of athletic shoes and apparel, with more than 3,400 specialty stores mostly in US malls, but also in 20-plus countries in North America and Europe, as well as in Australia, and New Zealand.
-Its 1,830-store namesake Foot Locker chain is the #1 seller of name-brand (NIKE) athletic footwear in the US.
-The company also operates stores under the Lady Foot Locker, Kids Foot Locker, Footaction, Champs Sports, and CCS banners.
+Foot Locker leads the footrace to capture the biggest share of the global athletic footwear market.
+It is a leading retailer of athletic shoes and apparel, with more than 3,380 specialty stores mostly in US malls, but also in 23 countries in North America and Europe, as well as in Australia, and New Zealand.
+Its 1,835-store namesake Foot Locker chain is the #1 seller of name-brand (NIKE) athletic footwear in the US.
+Other store brands include Lady Foot Locker, Kids Foot Locker, Footaction, Champs Sports, SIX:02, Runners Point, and Sidestep.
 Beyond its bricks-and-mortar business, Foot Locker markets sports gear through its direct-to-customer unit, which consists of catalog retailer Eastbay and Footlocker.com.

 Through its subsidiaries, Foot Locker operates in two reportable segments: Athletic Stores and Direct-to-Customers.
-The Athletic Stores segment, which generated 88% of Foot Locker's revenue in fiscal 2015 (ended January 31), is one of the world's largest athletic footwear and apparel retailers with banners Foot Locker, Lady Foot Locker, Kids Foot Locker, Champs Sports, Footaction, and CCS.
-Some 78 of its shops were franchised in FY2015.
-The Direct-to-Customers segment (12% of revenue) includes Footlocker.com and other affiliates, including Eastbay and CCS, which sell to customers through websites, mobile devices, and catalogs.
+The Athletic Stores segment, which generated 87% of Foot Locker's revenue in fiscal 2016 (ended January 31), is one of the world's largest athletic footwear and apparel retailers with banners Foot Locker, Lady Foot Locker, SIX:02 Kids Foot Locker, Champs Sports, Footaction, Runners Point and Sidestep.
+Some 64 of its shops were franchised in FY2016.
+The Direct-to-Customers segment (13% of revenue) includes Footlocker.com and other affiliates, including Eastbay, which sells to customers through websites, mobile devices, and catalogs.

-Foot Locker boasts more than half a dozen distribution centers worldwide, as well as third-party agreements to supports its operations in the US, Canada, Germany, Australia, and New Zealand.
+Foot Locker boasts distribution centers worldwide, as well as third-party agreements to supports its operations in the US, Canada, Germany, Australia, and New Zealand.

-Overall, about 79% of the retailer's revenue came from footwear sales in FY2015 (up from 76% in FY2013), while the remainder came from apparel and accessories sales.
+Overall, about 82% of the retailer's revenue came from footwear sales in FY2016 (up from 79% in FY2015), while the remainder came from apparel and accessories sales.

 Sales and Marketing

-Foot Locker is heavily dependent on athletic-shoe-giant NIKE -- which supplied 73% of its merchandise in FY2015 (ended January 31) -- and four other key suppliers (including Adidas), which supplied another 16%.
+Foot Locker is heavily dependent on athletic-shoe-giant NIKE -- which supplied 72% of its merchandise in FY2016 -- and four other key suppliers (including adidas), which supplied another 16%.

 While Foot Locker has met its near-term goal of improving sales and profitability, the retailer is looking to expand its footwear and apparel store lines to attract a more-diverse, and international customer base.
 During FY2015, for example, more than one-third of Foot Locker's 86 store openings were Kids Foot Locker stores, while another 20% of openings were Champs Sports or Runners Point stores.
 At the same time, the retailer closed a net 32 Foot Locker stores (almost all in the US) and a net 44 Lady Foot Locker Stores (closing about one-fifth of the feminine brand's total store base).
 In 2014, it rolled out its Eastbay Performance Zone at Champs Sports, which offers customers the full range of Eastbay's elite-level products.